Institute for Public Health Innovation (IPHI) Logo

 DC Vaccine Alliance

-The DC Vaccine Alliance is funded by the District of Columbia Department of Health (DC Health) to build and sustain a coalition of immunization stakeholders dedicated to promoting vaccination in Washington, DC.
+The DC Vaccine Alliance, funded by DC Health, builds and sustains a coalition of immunization stakeholders dedicated to promoting vaccination across the District.

-The Institute for Public Health Innovation (IPHI) was awarded a $100,000 grant by DC Health to establish the DC Vaccine Alliance.
-The grant will fund a coalition to support efforts to increase immunization rates and reduce vaccine-preventable diseases in Washington, DC.
-This initiative will focus on bringing together stakeholders from different sectors to educate both healthcare providers and the community.
-The work will highlight vaccine best practices and advocate for evidence-based immunization policies.
+The Institute for Public Health Innovation (IPHI) leads the DC Vaccine Alliance through a grant from DC Health.
+The coalition increases immunization rates and reduces vaccine-preventable diseases in Washington, DC.
+We bring stakeholders from diverse sectors together to educate healthcare providers and the community about vaccine best practices.

 • Understanding attitudes and perceptions around immunizations and awareness of school vaccination requirements